 -

-Whole of AI lifecycle includes statements that apply across multiple AI product lifecycle stages, for ease of use and to minimise content duplication.
+Whole of AI lifecycle statements apply across multiple AI product lifecycle stages, for ease of use and to minimise content duplication.

 -